• Skip to main content

 Colorful houses in Chacao, the oldest town on Chiloe Island

-Buildings along the main square in Chacao, each with different colour and shaped shingles representing either the builder or a family unit.
+Buildings along the main square in Chacao, each with different colours and shaped shingles representing either the builder or a family unit.

 Ancud